xsmorex/bamboo-app/README.md

 # 🎋 Bamboo App

-A responsive React application showcasing a photo gallery with smooth page transitions and interactive components.
+A responsive React application showcasing a product gallery with smooth page transitions and interactive components.

 ## 🔧 Check the deployed version here: https://bamboo-app-fp99.vercel.app/

 ## ✨ Features

-- **Interactive Photo Cards** - A photo display with hover effects and sharing capabilities
+- **Interactive Product Cards** - Product cards display with paginated API with the load more incremental loading.
 - **About** - A little about me page
 - **Responsive Design** - Fully responsive layout using Tailwind CSS
-- **Modern UI** - Clean and design with subtle animations and a skeleton loader
+- **Modern UI** - Clean design with subtle animations, skeleton loader, like and share buttons.
 - **Route handlers** - Custom 404 page

 ## 🚀 Tech Stack